FranciscoOssian/makap/README.md

 ## Contributing

-Contributions are welcome.
-Open an issue or PR describing the improvement.
-This project was completed in a short time, and therefore has many flaws to fill and improvements to be made.
+Contributions welcome.
+Open an issue or a PR describing your change.

 ## License